Skip to main content

 Use the appropriate flour

-So if you prefer to enjoy your pancake sweet, wheat flour is recommended.
+So if you prefer to enjoy your pancake sweet, white flour is recommended.
 If, on the other hand, you use wholemeal flour for your egg dishes, they will be significantly darker and taste more intense.

 For this type of flour, the whole grain is ground.
 Thus, you also get more organic substances than with normal household flour – they provide, for example, good digestion.